Find a spider by...

-This species is most often found on leaf litter, the male being found more often than the female (see notes below)
+This species is most often found on leaf litter, the male being noticed more often than the female (see notes below)

 Not considered harmful to humans

-The distinctive feature of this species that probably makes it relatively easy to identify is the presence of five thin longitudinal black lines
+The distinctive feature of the male of this species that probably makes it relatively easy to identify is the presence of five thin longitudinal black lines

-Like many of the Australian Maratus species the female of this species is a grey-brown colour but the male is unusual in almost completely lacking
+Unlike many of the Australian Maratus species the male of this species is almost completely lacking

 the bright colour schemes found on most Maratus males.
 In the above photos its abdomen has an almost square appearance because it was not